Azure/autorest.clicommon/doc/cli-directive.md

   - add 'min-api: ..." under 'language->cli'
 - max-api:
   - add 'max-api: ..." under 'language->cli'
+- value:
+  - set static value for example dotPath
+- eval:
+  - set dynamic value for example dotPath with an evaluatable script

 ## How to troubleshooting
 > Add --debug in your command line to have more intermedia output files for troubleshooting